fietsknecht/minipos/README.md

 <b>Known bugs</b>

-MagiC and ARAnyM behave differenlty in (not) displaying the cursor.
+MagiC and ARAnyM behave differently in (not) displaying the cursor.
 Until I find a workaround, the latest version is optimized for MagiC.

 <b>Any questions?</b>